Campaigning Starts For Tense I.Coast Presidential Vote - UrduPoint

 Campaigning Starts For Tense I.Coast Presidential Vote

-Campaigning starts in Ivory Coast Thursday for a tense presidential election, with incumbent Alassane Ouattara seeking a controversial third term and the opposition pushing for a boycott and civil disobedience, sparking fears of violence
+Campaigning started in Ivory Coast Thursday for a tense presidential election, with incumbent Alassane Ouattara seeking a controversial third term and the opposition pushing for civil disobedience, sparking fears of violence

-Abidjan, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2020 ) :Campaigning starts in Ivory Coast Thursday for a tense presidential election, with incumbent Alassane Ouattara seeking a controversial third term and the opposition pushing for a boycott and civil disobedience, sparking fears of violence.
+Abidjan, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2020 ) :Campaigning started in Ivory Coast Thursday for a tense presidential election, with incumbent Alassane Ouattara seeking a controversial third term and the opposition pushing for civil disobedience, sparking fears of violence.

 Many observers fear a crisis may be sparked by the October 31 election comparable to the one in 2010-2011 when 3,000 people died and the West African nation was plunged into chaos.